xenomorphtech/lab/README.md

 Some cards are currently removed due to complexity to implement them atm, check CardLibrary.java.
 Dont modifiy `AbstractDungeon.java` if decompiled by CFR, it subtly breaks the RNG generator.
 Alot more work is needed to make the actions faster and never crash.
-SlayTheSpire.test_hardcoded_onlymobs() gives a good indication on the level of optimization, currently the run takes me about 5100ms.
+SlayTheSpire.test_hardcoded_onlymobs_nocards() gives a good indication on the level of optimization, currently the run takes me about 5100ms.

 Getting started!